 - Pensions: Pension cuts and a raise in the retirement age to 67 have barely helped close the gap between what Spaniards pay into the social security system and what they take out.
 The difference grows by around €18 billion per year.
 The only party with a concrete plan to reduce the shortfall is Podemos.
 It wants the wealthy to pay more.

-The parties and their leaders
+Parties and their leaders

 Fifteen parties could win seats in the new Congress, including three regional parties from Catalonia, two from the Basque Country and one from the Canary Islands, Cantabria, Navarre and Valencia each.